joomengine/jcb-documentation/026-How-to-setup-a-store-message-method-along-side-the-email-helper-class.md

 When the email is successfully sent, the result is stored in a variable such as `$sendEmail`.

 [00:01:47](https://www.youtube.com/watch?v=peVNLsAncGY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m47s)
-At the end of this method, JCB allows you to call another helper method—**if it exists**—to perform additional actions after the email is sent (like logging or storing).
+At the end of this method, JCB allows you to call another helper method-**if it exists**-to perform additional actions after the email is sent (like logging or storing).

 This check is performed using: